Limine-Bootloader/limine-protocol/PROTOCOL.md

 ## Limine Requests Section

+> [!WARNING]
-Note: *This behaviour is deprecated and removed as of base protocol revision 1*
+> *This behaviour is deprecated and removed as of base protocol revision 1*

-For executables requesting deprecated base revision 0, if the executable executable file contains a `.limine_reqs` section, the bootloader will, instead of scanning the executable for requests, fetch the requests from a NULL-terminated array of pointers to the provided requests, contained inside said section.
+For executables requesting deprecated base revision 0, if the executable file contains a `.limine_reqs` section, the bootloader will, instead of scanning the executable for requests, fetch the requests from a NULL-terminated array of pointers to the provided requests, contained inside said section.